-Cross-selling is defined as marketing non-health related products, such as life insurance and annuities, during a marketing event.

-It is also considered cross-selling to include enrollment applications for competing health-care related products, such as MA-PD or MA plans and Medigap products, or for other non-Medicare health plans, in mailings that combine Medicare plan information with other product information.

-CMS strictly prohibits cross-selling.
+- •Cross-selling is defined as marketing non-health related products, such as life insurance and annuities, during a marketing event. - •It is also considered cross-selling to include enrollment applications for competing health-care related products: - MA-PD or MA plans - Medigap products - Other non-Medicare health plans, in mailings that combine Medicare plan information with other product information. - •CMS strictly prohibits cross-selling.